Skip to main content

 • With local accounts, all Account Manager roles require MFA to log into Account Manager.

-• With Salesforce Identity, new users must log in to Account Manager with MFA to complete linking their account with Salesforce Identity.
+• With Salesforce Identity, new users log in to Account Manager with MFA to complete linking their account with Salesforce Identity.

-See Register Verification Methods for Multi-Factor Authentication for more details.
+Refer to Register Verification Methods for Multi-Factor Authentication for more details.

-Log into Account Manager
+Log Into Account Manager

 Local Account